skyfe79/Awesome/README.md

 - [lumentis](https://github.com/hrishioa/lumentis) - AI powered one-click comprehensive docs from transcripts and text.
 - [vscode-textbuffer](https://github.com/microsoft/vscode-textbuffer) - The text buffer implementation that is used in VS Code.
 - [jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
-- [lobehub](https://github.com/lobehub/lobehub) - LobeHub organizes your agents into 7×24 operation.
-It hires, schedules, reports on your entire AI team.
-You stay in charge — without staying online.
+- [lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
 - [trading-signals](https://github.com/bennycode/trading-signals) - Technical indicators to run technical analysis with JavaScript & TypeScript. 📈
 - [sveltekit-superforms](https://github.com/ciscoheat/sveltekit-superforms) - Making SvelteKit forms a pleasure to use!
 - [primitives](https://github.com/radix-ui/primitives) - Radix Primitives is an open-source UI component library for building high-quality, accessible design systems and web apps.
 Maintained by @workos.